Display all Bios

 Herron earned a bachelor's degree from Samford University in Birmingham, Alabama, and a master's degree in Finance from DePaul University in Chicago, Illinois.
 He also graduated with honors from Stonier Graduate School of Banking at the University of Delaware.

-Herron serves on the Board of Overseers for Samford University, the Advisory Board for the Brock School of Business at Samford and the Church Council for Canterbury United Methodist Church in Birmingham, Alabama.
+Herron serves on the Board of Overseers for Samford University, the Advisory Board for the Brock School of Business at Samford, the Board of Directors for the Vulcan Park and Museum and the Church Council for Canterbury United Methodist Church in Birmingham, Alabama.
+He is also a member of the Newcomen Society of Alabama.

 Bill Horton oversees banking operations in the South Region, which includes Alabama, Mississippi, South Louisiana and the Florida Panhandle.
 He is a member of the company's Operating Committee.